314gb/314gb.github.io/index.md

 ### Mockup Pages
 This is currently being worked on.
 Will be updated later.

+## Milestone 2: Significant Additional Functionalities
+You can find more in detail [here.](https://github.com/314gb/warrior-gamers/projects/2)

 # Support or Contact
 If you have any questions or concerns, please do not hesitate to slack message us @yizan_chen, @kalani_sanidad, @tevin_sales, and @saehyun_song.